daos-stack/daos/docs/deploy_daos_cluster_example.md

 terraform destroy
 ```

-This will shut down all DAOS server and client instances.
+This will destroy all DAOS server and client instances.

 ## Congratulations!